Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-As previously seen you can multiply, divide, add subtract each calculation per values to create any calculation you wish.
+As previously seen you can multiply, divide, add subtract each calculation using the iteration values to create any calculation you wish.

 <br /><br />

-In order to change each per value back into a math calculation.
-You start with the last per value.
+In order to change each per iteration value back into a math calculation.
+You start with the last per iteration value.
 You divide the last value by 120 which is what it should be if it is x<sup>5</sup>.

 <br /><br />